Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 4.md

 For this week we are looking at more details in how to style the play.

-I make this Codepen here for you to explore and try to figure out what is happening.
+I made this [Codepen](https://codepen.io/pageboy/pen/YzprOEX) here for you to explore and try to figure out what is happening.

->I have added 3 things to the HTML that have not been delivered from _InDesign_:
+>I have added 3 things to the HTML that have **not** been delivered from _InDesign_:

 - The title of the play above the Dramatis personae like this:
 ```html